dorisavedikian/NALGuideToSubjectIndexing/_sources/book/references/bibliography.md

 (bibliography)=
 # Bibliography

-*This file consist of a complete bibliography for this book*
+*This file consists of a complete bibliography for this book*

 ```{bibliography}
 :style: unsrt